Preheat oven: 180°C / 160°C (fan) / Gas Mark 4 / 350°F

-Beat the eggs into the mix one at a time until fully combined.
+Beat in the eggs one at a time, then beat in the milk, oil and vanilla extract until fully combined.

-Split the cake mix evenly between the 3 lined tins and bake for 20-25mins, until golden and a skewer comes out clean from the centre.
+Divide the batter evenly between two greased and lined 6inch cake tins and bake in the oven for 30-35mins until risen and skewer comes out clean from the middle of the cakes.

-Break up the chocolate into small pieces in a heatproof bowl and pour the hot butter and milk mix over the chocolate.
-Cover and leave for 5mins.
+Break the chocolate up into small pieces in a heatproof bowl and pour the hot cream over it.
+Let it sit for 5mins and then stir until smooth.